google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 - Piikani / Brocket (ᑯᖾᖹ)
 - Aapátohsipikani / Northern Piegan
 - Aamsskáápipikani / Southern Piegan

+## The fundamentals of Syllabics‘ construction

+Syllabics represent the phonetic structure of Indigenous languages through a unique system of rotation in which vowels are indicated by the orientation of the base character across four possible positions (ᕓ=fe, ᕗ=fo, ᕙ=fa, ᕕ=fi).
+Consonants are represented by small, raised characters, which may or may not be superscript versions of the base syllable (ᓇᓂᓄᓀᐣ or ᓇᓂᓄᓀᓐ).
+A range of full-size Syllabic characters and its corresponding final character are called a series.
+Diacritics are placed above syllables mark vowel extensions, which take the form of a dot or ring mark, depending on the orthography (ᕖ ᕔ).

 In order to grasp the scope of local typographic variation in the Syllabics script, we need to first understand the fundamental styles that exist within the system, how Syllabics spread to communities across the continent, the uses of the Syllabics in these communities—both historical and contemporary—and the encoding practice that was undertaken by the original script encoding committee that developed the Unified Canadian Syllabics repertoire within the Unicode Standard.
 By exploring these factors, and the context behind them, we can begin to see why particular typographic preferences exist across various communities.
 This also helps explain why some communities’ preferences are clearly met within the current digital text standards (Unicode), and why others are not.